The Globe and Mail Foundation Presents

 Speakers

-What the conversation will cover
+What the conversation covered

 How newsrooms are responding to misinformation at speed and at scale